 - a.
-Metformin which is associated with an increased risk of lactic acidosis in high risk patients. - b.
-Sulfonylurea drugs which may have an increased risk of hypoglycaemia, as the drug is renally cleared. - c.
+Metformin, accumulation of which may be associated with an increased risk of type A lactic acidosis in high risk patients. - b.
+Some sulfonylurea drugs, accumulation of which increase the risk of hypoglycaemia. - c.
 Trimethoprim, which increases the risk of hyperkalaemia.
 This drug also interferes with tubular creatinine secretion, and therefore causes a rise in creatinine levels and may result in a 'false positive' diagnosis of AKI.

-Although there is strong professional consensus that advice on sick day guidance should be given, and this approach is advocated in the NICE AKI guideline (3), the evidence that provision of such advice reduces net harm is very weak.
-The major evidence comes from observational studies and case series that demonstrate an association between receipt of ACEI, ARBs and NSAIDs, and a risk of AKI during acute illness (4, 5, 6).
+Although the NICE AKI guideline (3) advocates provision of sick day guidance, the evidence that provision of such advice reduces net harm is very weak.
+The major evidence comes from observational studies and case series that demonstrate an association between receipt of ACEI, ARBs and NSAIDs (particularly in combination, e.g. ACEI plus NSAID), and a risk of AKI during acute illness, particularly urine infection (4, 5, 6).
 However, these studies may be confounded by indication.
-For example patients receive ACEIs or ARBs because they have a pre-existing condition - i.e. heart failure with a poor cardiac output - that is independently associated with an increased risk of AKI.
+For example patients receive ACEIs or ARBs because they have a pre-existing condition - i.e. heart failure with a poor cardiac output - that is independently associated with an increased risk of AKI; and are clearly subject to publication bias.
+The largest available study, using a UK primary care dataset, showed only a small increase in the risk of AKI during receipt of an ACEI or ARB compared to receipt of other antihypertensives (adjusted relative risk 1.12, 95% confidence interval 1.07-1.17), with lower risks associated with ACEI/ARB treatment in the populations at greatest risk: for instance, the relative risk of AKI during ACEI/ARB treatment amongst patients with pre-existing chronic kidney disease stage G4 was 0.66 (95% CI 0.44-0.97) (7).

-It is possible that there are potential harms associated with widespread provision of 'sick day' rules or guidance, particularly when the patients have not been clinically assessed and where it is unclear at what level of ill health the medication should be discontinued.
+There are potential harms associated with widespread provision of 'sick day' rules or guidance, particularly when the patients have not been clinically assessed and where it is unclear at what level of ill health the medication should be discontinued.
 These include:

 - 1. Decompensated heart failure when drugs blocking the RAAS system and diuretics are discontinued. - 2.
-Development of poorly controlled hypertension with cessation of antihypertensive medication. - 3.
+Acute kidney injury caused by right-sided congestion complicating withdrawal of diuretics, particularly in right heart failure. - 3.
+Development of poorly controlled hypertension with cessation of antihypertensive medication. - 4.
 Reduced adherence to drug treatment which may have been incorrectly described as 'nephrotoxic'.
-Patients may consider that the potential harm outweighs the potential benefit and decide to stop taking the drug despite the absence of an acute illness. - 4.
-Patients may over-interpret the advice and stop their drug treatment during even minor illnesses. - 5.
-Patients may not re-start their drug treatment on recovery.
+Patients may consider that the potential harm outweighs the potential benefit and decide to stop taking the drug permanently, even in the absence of, or after recovery from, an acute illness. - 5.
+Patients may over-interpret the advice and stop their drug treatment during even minor illnesses. - 6.
+Patients may not re-start their drug treatment on recovery. - 7.
+The drugs may not be titrated back to the previous evidence-based levels even when

-- 6. The drugs may not be titrated back to the previous evidence based levels even when there has been no evidence of AKI. - 7.
-People may self-manage inappropriately and not seek professional help at an appropriate stage. - 8.
-Issues related to removing medication from dossette boxes, requesting new dossette boxes and up titrating medication in dossette boxes. - 9.
+- there has been no evidence of AKI. - 8.
+People may self-manage inappropriately and not seek professional help at an appropriate stage. - 9.
+Making changes to regular medication in patients reliant on dossette boxes is complex and can have unintended consequences. - 10.
 Diabetes control may be adversely affected by inappropriate cessation of glucose lowering treatment.